 It makes perfect sense that there’s been an increase in minimalist and modern staircase designs given the rising number of modern architecture in the past two decades.
 Unlike the staircases with which most of us grew up, most of these staircases are made without risers and even without railings, making ascending or descending them a potential nightmare for anyone with a fear of heights, motion sickness, poor eyesight, vertigo, an inner ear infection, one cocktail too many or simply lacking coordination.
-Given that, we thought it’d be fun to share with you some of the most perilous.
+Given that, we thought it’d be fun to share with you some of the most perilous and scary staircase designs.

 Nowadays stairs don’t just get you up or down a floor, they float, cantilever, suspend and glow.
 They’re no longer covered with carpet but made of wood, metal, stone, glass, concrete and other innovative materials.
 And serve as interesting ways to die.